 Simeon and Elizabeth married at Christchurch, Spitalfields, Stepney, Middlesex on 30th March 1836.

-At this time, Walter was 12yrs, George David was 8yrs old and their youngest, Albert Edward Charles, was 3yrs old.
+At this time Walter was 12yrs, George David was 8yrs old and their youngest; Albert Edward Charles was 3yrs.
 According to later hospital records George was born with a “mild congenital defect” he was very late to walk and “did not speak until about 6 or 7 years old”.
-However, he later learned to read and write and went on to earn his own living from his home as a boot maker and before his troubles began he had £40 in the Building Society.
+However he later learned to read and write and went on to earn his own living from his home as a bootmaker.
+Before his troubles began he had £40 in the Building Society.

-Sadly in 1855 Simeon died of Cancer and was buried on 8th June in Victoria Park Cemetery, Hackney, his address was given as Brick Lane, St Luke’s.
+Sadly in 1855 Simeon died of cancer and was buried on 8th June in Victoria Park Cemetery, Hackney.
+His address was given as Brick Lane, St Luke’s.

-Brick Lane later became Central Street, and runs across the eastern end of Banner Street.
+Brick Lane later became Central Street, and run’s across the eastern end of Banner Street.
 Simeon, Elizabeth and their family remained in this relatively small area of east London throughout their lives, only George was forced away by his health problems.

 He moved to Hoxton but lost his customers and finance became a worry, at which time he moved in with his younger brother Albert and his family in Lever Street, St Luke.
 The 1881 Census shows that he is still working as a boot maker.

-In 1868, the recently formed Metropolitan Asylums Board set up six new Sick Asylum Districts for the purpose of providing hospital care for the poor on separate sites from workhouses.
+In 1868 the recently formed Metropolitan Asylums Board set up six new Sick Asylum Districts for the purpose of providing hospital care for the poor on separate sites from workhouses.
 The new Finsbury district needed larger premises which were felt to be too expensive and so the Finsbury Sick Asylum District was reconstituted as an enlarged Holborn Union.